 - A plan for data collection and production, including to investigate whether there already are datasets produced by others, which can be used in the project.

-- How are you going to organise the data with appropriate file names and logical folder structures?
+- How are you going to organize the data with appropriate file names and logical folder structures?
 What are you going to do with different versions of datasets?
 The idea is to make it easy to find the right data.
 How will you make sure that data are stored in a suitable manner and backed up often and securely enough?

 - There are cost associated with data management, in terms of staff/time, storage, and possibly even for specific software or hardware.
 If you budget for these costs right from the start, the costs for data management can be included in a possible funding application.